mrstallion/fchat-rising/readme.md

 1. **Profile matching** automatically compares your profile with others to determine with whom you are compatible.
 1. **Automatic ad posting** repeatedly posts and rotates ads on selected channels.
-1. **Link previews** pop up to show a preview of the image when you hover your mouse over a link.
+1. **Link previews** pop up shows a preview of an image, when you hover your mouse over a link.

 ### Details